ethereum/EIPs/EIPS/eip-dynamic-target-base-fee.md

 ## Abstract

-This EIP proposes to modify the EIP-1559 mechanism to make the target block size and blob count adjust dynamically.
-This adjustment will target a specific price for a simple transfer on L1 (in the case of target block size) and on L2 (in the case of target blob count).
+This EIP proposes to modify the EIP-1559 mechanism to make the target block gas and blob count adjust dynamically.
+This adjustment will target a specific price for a simple transfer on L1 (in the case of target block gas) and on L2 (in the case of target blob count).

 ## Motivation